Lingxi-Li/Happy_Hacking_CXX/manual.md

 using multi_t = ...;
 ~~~

-Provides easy syntax for specifying multi-dimensional types.
+Provides easy syntax for specifying multi-dimensional types. `T` specifies the
+container class template. `Base` specifies the element type. `n` specifies the
+number of dimensions.
+So, it's like `T<Base>` raised to `n`-dimensions.
 For example,
 `multi_t<std::vector, int, 2>` is equivalent to `std::vector<std::vector<int>>`.

 ----------------------------------------